microsoft/cardboard-circuits/README.md

 You can easily turn a DC motor into a assymetric motor by attach weight to it.

 ![A converted DC motor into a vibrating motor](/assets/converteddcvibrator.jpg)

+### Cable

+When opening up game controller, you will often end with a long and sturdy cable that can be used to create wire modules!

 ### micro:bit